What Is a Feature Store?

 Feature stores compute and persist transformed data.
 Users write most of their custom logic and code for the transformation step of a feature store.
 The goal of transformation is to specify the desired structure of your features and the logic with which to compute feature values.
 These specifications comprise the registry for the feature store, which serves as a schema for all current and historical feature definitions.
 The registry should contain definitions for the input data sources or features and specific computations required to determine a feature value.

-Once the registry has been defined and deployed, then feature stores further optimize performance by performing these data transformations responsively.
+Once the registry has been defined and deployed, feature stores further optimize performance by performing these data transformations responsively.
 Rather than running all the computations specified in the registry proactively on all possible upstream data, a well-implemented and efficient feature store runs transformations on demand to compute data that has not already previously been computed and persisted in its stores.

 When a feature store receives a query, it determines which feature values are already computed and stored.
-For the values that need to be freshly computed it determines the registry definitions that map to each feature value, runs those specified transformations, and then returns and persists the requested feature data.
+For the values that need to be freshly computed, it determines the registry definitions that map to each feature value, runs those specified transformations, and then returns and persists the requested feature data.

 Storing

-These are incredibly different access patterns, but their outputs need to be consistent—the data used to train a model must look like the data used to make predictions.
+These are incredibly different access patterns, but their outputs need to be consistent.
+The data used to train a model must look like the data used to make predictions.
 Combining them under one interface guarantees this consistency and improves efficiency.
 Feature stores like Chalk accomplish this through two abstractions: an online store and an offline store.
-The online store is a key value store responsible for low latency serving of features in real-time—it remembers the latest computed values of your features based on their primary keys.
-The offline store is responsible for “remembering” every feature you’ve computed.
-It can also be queried (for instance, to access historical data).
+The online store is a key value store responsible for low latency serving of features in real-time.
+It remembers the latest computed values of your features based on their primary keys.
+The offline store is responsible for remembering every feature you've computed.
+It can also be queried, for instance, to access historical data.

 Serving

 Feature stores typically provide an interface for requesting data from either the offline or online store.
 At a high level, access to a feature store is divided into online queries and offline queries.
-The goal of online queries is to return the latest value for a feature as quickly as possible (either by returning the values from a cache or by running the necessary resolvers to calculate the requested features).
+The goal of online queries is to return the latest value for a feature as quickly as possible, either by returning the values from a cache or by running the necessary resolvers to calculate the requested features.
 The goal of offline queries is to either:

 There are multiple ways to run offline and online queries, but some of the most common methods include: